M.Phil. in Modern and Contemporary Literary Studies

 Students of many different nationalities and from diverse backgrounds have successfully completed have successfully completed M.Phil. programmes in the School of English.
 Applicants should have an Honours Bachelor degree (at least of upper-second class standard or GPA of 3.3) or equivalent qualification in a relevant subject (such as English, History, Art History, Modern Languages).

-Applications for admission in 2021/22 are now open.
+Applications for admission in 2023/24 opens on the 1 November.
 Candidates are encouraged to submit applications as soon as possible, as applications are reviewed on a rolling basis as they arrive.
-The closing date for admission is 30 June.
-The 2021/2 academic year will start in September 2021.
+The closing date for admission is 31 March 2023.
+The 2023/24 academic year will start in September 2023.

 European Excellence Awards

-The €1,000 awards are open to applicants with EU fee-status who hold an offer letter for a Postgraduate Taught Masters programme in Trinity College Dublin for the academic year 2021/22.
+The €1,000 awards are open to applicants with EU fee-status who hold an offer letter for a Postgraduate Taught Masters programme in Trinity College Dublin.
 Further information can be found here.

 Details of further funding opportunities can be found here.